KingJoYT/KingJoYT/README.md

 Hey, my name is Jo.
 I am a german Developer and Designer who is always happy to help small projects grow, or contribute in bigger projects.
 I also got some of my own projects, but love to work in a team as well.

-* 📍  I'm based in Germany
+* 📍  Living in Germany
-* 💥  I'm currently working on [a Minecraft Server](http://boom-mc.ml)
+* 💥  My currently biggest project: [My Minecraft Server](http://boom-mc.ml)
-* 🤓  I'm learning Typescript
+* 🤓  Learning Typescript
-* 🤝  I'm open to collaborating on cool projects with great ideas
+* 🤝  Always open to collaborating on cool projects with great ideas

 ---